kdave97/Email-Sender-Classification/README.md

 6) Syntactic Based Features
 7) Semantic Based Features

-Code for generation of the above categories of features are present in the Feature Generation Folder.
+Code for generation of the above categories of features are present in the <b>Feature Generation Folder.</b>

 ## Machine Learning Techniques
 The machine learning techniques that we have used for our implementation are as follows: